svavaroe/opencore-asrock-z390-phantom-gaming-itxac/README.md

 ### Internal (BT future) = HS14
 - HS14 is set to 255(Internal Type) and is not disabled.
 If I will replace the card with a Broadcom type.
 ### No TB3 or USB-C stuff injected or tried as I dont have any devices to test.

+### I highly recommend to discover your ports and configure them accordingly.